DuongNgoKien/MCLDA/README.md

-### Code used for the results in the paper  ["DACS: Domain Adaptation via Cross-domain Mixed Sampling"](https://arxiv.org/abs/2007.08702)
+### Code used for the results in the paper  ["MCLDA: Multi-level Contrastive Learning for Domain Adaptive Semantic Segmentation"](https://dl.acm.org/doi/abs/10.1145/3628797.3628938)

+# Description
+We introduce MCLDA, a method that employs multi-level contrastive learning to align domains and enhance feature discriminability.
+Additionally, we introduce an image mixing strategy to address imbalanced data and consider class context.
+Our proposed method demonstrates comparable performance to the top-performing methods when using the same segmentation architecture, Deeplabv2 (ResNet101).

 # Getting started
 ## Prerequisite
 *  CUDA/CUDNN